Reduati/AutoWin/Techniques/T1547-005/readme.md

 2. **Enforce SSP register** (The 'opsec' way)
   - Parameters
-    1. force  -> Perform the technique, but need to restart to apply SSP registration and obtain credentials
+    1. force  -> The same, but eliminating the need to restart the operating system (exec a powershell script in memory using the tech [T1059-001](https://github.com/Reduati/AutoWin/tree/master/Techniques/T1059-001))

 ## Examples